boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 Not what you want on your server when normally the load average is ~0.1.
 Hopefully I can ensure this never happens again.

-For the record I do not have a PhD in applied search or an real world experience building web indexes.
+For the record I do not have a PhD in applied search or any real world experience building web indexes.
 I don't even work in the space professionally.
+Nor am I ever likely too since I doubt what I am presenting here holds a candle to the work of Google/Bing/Facebook Search or any other work by companies who work on these problems full time.

 I can use elastic search pretty well though!
-Really I'm just some numb-nut who grew up in Western Sydney (up the riff!) and apparently dreams about flying close to the sun.
+Really I'm just some dude who grew up in Western Sydney (thats considered the bad side of Sydney) and apparently dreams about flying close to the sun.
 Clearly I have no business writing my own indexer.
-But the nice thing about the internet is you really don't need permission to do a lot of things, so lets roll up our [flanno](https://www.urbandictionary.com/define.php?term=flanno) sleeves, then a [durrie](https://www.urbandictionary.com/define.php?term=durrie)* and get coding.
+But the nice thing about the internet is you really don't need permission to do a lot of things, so lets roll up our [flanno](https://www.urbandictionary.com/define.php?term=flanno) sleeves and get coding.
 As such take anything below with a massive grain of salt before you implement or start hurling internet abuse at me.

-*NB* BTW I don't smoke

-Ahem.
-However before we start lets have a think about our requirements and constraints.
-One thing to consider early on is how to do searches in your index you have two options.
-The first is to allow searches in parallel and the latter is to not.
-However the choice between might not be as simple as you would think.
-It also greatly impacts the design of the system.

-Most would think, of course do it in parallel!
-Process in parallel so that way people wait less.
-But do they?
-As more searches come in the average time for each search goes up.
-Consider the situation that 10 people all search at the same time.
-Lets also assume that each search takes 1 second.
-Given limited resources which is true for most cases it means all 10 searches are shared across the system.
-As such everyone gets 1/10th of the system to search with and end up waiting 10 seconds for a result.

-However consider doing it in serial.
-While all came in at once only one can go first, and that persons search returns in 1 second.
-The second was waiting on the first and their search takes 2 seconds.
-The third takes 3 seconds etc... till the last one who had a 10 second wait.
-Which is the better result?
-I would argue the latter.

-There are a few other advantage to doing your searches in serial.
-You can attempt to consume all the resources you have at your disposal to give a good result, you don't have to worry about memory issues since you should know how much memory you need at any one time.
-As such I am going to make the choice to limit searches in the system to one at a time.
+This is about how I built an index, and not about how you should build one.

 That decided lets list down the "requirements" and constraints we have.

-Requirements
+### Requirements

  - We don't need to support wildcard queries or OR search, AND by default but be able to implement them later...
  - We need to be able to search special characters
  - We want to be able to update quickly as its a write heavy workload
- - We need to support filters on source, language and repository
+ - We need to support filters on source (github/bitbucket etc...) and code language
  - Its a free website, so we can deal with some downtime or inaccuracy
- - Only one search allowed at at time
  - We want searches to return in 0.2 seconds so a 200 ms time budget with no cache (lower is better though)
  - Want to embed into searchcode itself to avoid those dreaded network calls
  - No stopwords
- - Would be nice to get a spelling corrector in there too
- - We want to store as much of the index in RAM as possible, cos RAM is cheap now?
+ - We want to store as much of the index in RAM as possible, since RAM is cheap
- - We only index terms longer than 3 characters, and trim long ones down to 20 characters
  - We don't need to do any term rewriting (where you map NY to new york and or search for both)

-Constraints
+### Constraints

- - We have a higher that normal term count per document than web
+ - We have a higher that normal term count per document than web documents
- - We are using Go so we have to think about the impact of GC and that its slower than other languages
+ - We are using Go so we have to think about the impact of GC and its performance
- - This is a side project, so whatever is done needs to be achievable out of hours by a single person who is not a 10x developer
+ - This is a side project, so whatever is done needs to be achievable by a single person who is not a 10x developer in this spare time

 Why using Go I hear you ask?
 Well I know 3 languages reasonably well.
 Those being Java, C# and Go.
 The current version of searchcode.com is written in Go which is the main reason for using it.
-I don't know of anyone else using it but blekko back in the day was supposedly using Perl.
+Blekko back in the day was supposedly written using Perl so I don't think performance should be an issue here.
 Plus I would really like to get this embedded into the application itself to avoid those pesky expensive slow network calls.

 It might surprise some reading this to learn that searchcode.com is the work of one person in their spare time.
 As such I write this pretty frankly.
 There is no money to be make in the free online code search market (just ask Google or Ohloh), so by all means feel free to take whats here and enter the "market" and loose money as well.
 There is a market in enterprise search though, so feel free to compete with sourcegraph if you like.

-So there are a few talked about ways to build an index that I am aware of or could easily find and document.
+So there are a few talked about ways to search across content or build an index that I am aware of.
+Lets discuss each in term with its advantages and disadvantages

+### Brute Force

-Brute Force, not this isn't an index strategy but worth discussing.
+Brute Force, note that this isn't an index strategy per say, but worth discussing anyway.
 Assuming you can get the entire corpus you are search into RAM it is possible to brute force search.
-Im including it here so I have the advantages and disadvantages, but suffice to say I have about 30 GB of RAM I can use to hold the index, which is nowhere near enough to hold the searchcode corpus.
+I'm including it here so I have the advantages and disadvantages, but suffice to say I have about 30 GB of RAM I can use to hold the index, which is nowhere near enough to hold the searchcode corpus.
 That said the problem is pretty brute forcible given enough CPU and RAM.
+Note that I do not have enough CPU/RAM to achive this.

 Advantages
  - 100% space efficient (for the index anyway) since there isn't one